What is an Impact Wrench? Types and Industrial Applications

 FAQs

-An impact driver is specifically designed to drive long screws and bolts into tough materials efficiently.
-What are impact drivers used for?
-Common impact driver uses include deck building, framing, cabinetry, and automotive work.
-The use of impact driver allows you to tackle demanding fastening jobs with ease, as it provides bursts of high torque to overcome resistance without stripping the fastener or damaging the material.
+An impact wrench is specifically designed to drive long screws and bolts into tough materials efficiently.
+Common impact wrench uses include deck building, framing, cabinetry, and automotive work.
+The use of an impact wrench allows you to tackle demanding fastening jobs with ease, as it provides bursts of high torque to overcome resistance without stripping the fastener or damaging the material.

 When to Use Impact Driver vs Drill?